MoonEater0912/MoonEater0912.github.io/_posts/2025-01-08-MappingAlgorithms.md

 ---
-title: "Quantitative Health Studies on Quality of Life and Others"
+title: "Quantitative Health Studies on Quality of Life and Social Determinants of Diseases"
 date: 2025-01-08
 layout: post
 category: research